 Our management is responsible for establishing and maintaining adequate internal control over financial reporting, as such term is defined in Rule 13a-15(f) of the Exchange Act.
-Our management has assessed the effectiveness of our internal control over financial reporting as of December 31, 2021 using the criteria established in "Internal Control -Integrated Framework" (2013), issued by the Committee of Sponsoring Organizations of the Treadway Commission, or COSO.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the Company's annual or interim financial statements will not be prevented or detected on a timely basis.
-Based on that assessment and due to the material weakness described below, our management has concluded that the Company's internal control over financial reporting was not effective as of December 31, 2021.
+Our management has assessed the effectiveness of our internal control over financial reporting as of December 31, 2022 using the criteria established in "Internal Control -Integrated Framework" (2013), issued by the Committee of Sponsoring Organizations of the Treadway Commission, or COSO.
+Based on that assessment and due to the material weakness described below, our management has concluded that the Company's internal control over financial reporting was not effective as of December 31, 2022.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the Company's annual or interim financial statements will not be prevented or detected on a timely basis.